-Admission to the RSEA program is extremely competitive.
-In an average year, the program receives 180–200 applications from around the world; however, the typical entering A.M. cohort consists of 24–28 students.
+Admission to the RSEA master's degree program is extremely competitive.
+In an average year, the program receives 180–200 applications from around the world; however, a typical entering cohort consists of 24–28 students.

 From a wide pool of applicants RSEA admits students with different academic areas of focus, as well as varied backgrounds and perspectives.
 RSEA welcomes applicants who identify as belonging to groups under-represented in Asian Studies.
 Harvard GSAS provides advice and resurces, outlined in their recruitment brochure, Perspectives: Resources for Minority Applicants

 The RSEA Admissions Committee seeks input from faculty across multiple Harvard departments and schools to ensure a breadth of perspectives in admissions decisions.
 In evaluating applications the Admissions Committee takes into account all component parts of each candidate's application.